aklsh/website/content/about/index.md

 _Also, I'm a proud Chennaiite :)_

 ### Colophon
 This site is made with [Hugo](https://github.com/gohugoio/hugo), a static site generator written in Go.
 It uses a _heavily modified_ version of the [Codex theme](https://github.com/jakewies/hugo-theme-codex) by [Jake Wiesler](https://www.jakewiesler.com).
-It uses minimal JavaScript—rendering $\LaTeX$ and a responsive navigation burger menu—no analytics and improved accessibility for screen readers.
+It uses minimal JavaScript for rendering $\LaTeX$ and a responsive navigation burger menu, improved accessibility for screen readers.

 The source code can be found in this GitHub repository [here](https://github.com/aklsh/website)[^1], MIT-licensed.
 This site is hosted on a DigitalOcean droplet (BLR Region)[^2].
-There are a few redirects—using NGINX—for having a vanity handle on the fediverse :p

 The font used is IBM Plex, with IBM Plex Sans for text and IBM Plex Mono for code.